adgreen93/kobenoperator/README.md

-# Vibe - A Messenger Bot Built using Express and Mongo (with Botkit)
+# Patron - A Messenger Bot For Bar Reccomendations in NYC.

+Built using Express and Mongo (with Botkit)

 This app was built using [Botkit](https://github.com/howdyai/botkit).